 Transcript of Records – bring the original hard copy to International Office (we will then forward it to the European Office) or ask the coordinator to send it to our address by post.

 Academic questionnaire- send the completed questionnaire via email to the International Office.
 It will be published on our website (without your personal information) to provide information for other students who might want to study at this university in the future.

 Erasmus participant report – you will receive the link to the report via an automated email.
 The report will be available online, in the so-called Mobility Tool/EU Survey.

 OLS test - you will receive the link by email (check your spam if you haven't received it)

-Upon receiving the Transcript of Records, the International Office will enter the results in SIS in accordance with the Dean's Measure no. 13/2018.
+Upon receiving the Transcript of Records, the International Office will enter your results in the SIS, in accordance with the Dean's Measure no. 19/2020.